nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

-**:information_source: Note:** You can only rate the performance of an employee once per day.<br>
+**:information_source: Note:** You can only rate the performance of an employee once per day.<br><br>

-* Rating an employee who already has a `Rating` with `timestamp` of that same day with the `rate` command will throw a `employee already rated` error.
+- Rating an employee who already has a `Rating` with `timestamp` of that same day with the `rate` command will throw a `employee already rated` error.

-* This is to prevent multiple ratings per day, and avoid a distorted performance history graph.
+This is to prevent multiple ratings per day, and avoid a distorted performance history graph.

 </div>

 ### Managing Departments